Deep learning for brain metastasis detection and segmentation in longitudinal MRI data: Materials And Methods

 \subsection{Temporal prior path}

-In contrast-enhanced MRI images, many structures such as blood vessels are also enhanced by contrast agents.
+In contrast-enhanced MRI images with 3D volumetric gradient echo imaging (e.g., BRAVO, GE Healthcare; MPRAGE, Siemens Healthcare; 3D TFE; Philips Healthcare) \cite{tong2020advanced}, many structures such as blood vessels are also enhanced by contrast agents.
 Hence, they have similar appearance to metastases in the regard to intensity, shape, and size in 2D intersectional planes.
-As a consequence, it is very challenging for human experts as well as deep neural networks to distinguish them.
-One key difference of BM from such normal structures is that BM are sphere-like structures while enhanced vascular structures are tube-like structures in 3D space.
-Therefore, 3D instead of 2D neural networks are utilized to capture 3D features.
-In addition, another key difference of BM from normal structures is that BM grow much faster in size.
-In radiation therapy, patients have \modifiedH{regular follow-up MRI scans in approximately every 4-6 weeks}.
+As a consequence, it is very challenging for human experts to distinguish them.
+BM differ from blood vessels in several aspects.
+One is that although they appear similar in 2D intersectional planes, they have distinct morphological appearance in 3D space.
+For example, enhanced vascular structures are tube-like structures with bifurcations, while the majority of BM are sphere-like structures \cite{pope2018brain}.
+Therefore, 3D neural networks are advantageous over 2D networks to extract 3D features.
+In addition, BM have relatively larger morphological changes over time than normal tissues.
+Without treatment BM volume size typically grows faster than normal tissues due to the high proliferation rate of tumor cells.
+With treatment BM volume sizes change depending on treatment response, for example, volume size decreases in regression, increases in progression, and oscillates (increases first and later decreases) in pseudo-progression \cite{oft2020volumetric}.
+In radiation therapy, patients have regular follow-up MRI scans in approximately every 4-6 weeks.
 Therefore, by comparing two images acquired from two time points, if a high contrast structure emerges or grows, this structure has high confidence to be a metastasis.
 To integrate such temporal prior information in deep learning, two potential ways are possible: using the temporal prior volume as an additional input channel or as an additional input path.
 As anatomical structures imaged at different time points cannot be perfectly registered to the same position, using temporal prior volumes as an additional channel will result in a high FP rate.
 An example is displayed in Fig.\,\ref{Fig:priorExemplaryImage}, where a normal tissue region indicated by the arrow in Fig.\,\ref{subfig:mainInput} is segmented incorrectly as a metastasis.
 Such mis-segmentation is mainly caused by the imperfect registration, since high intensity difference is observed in the corresponding region of the difference image (Fig.\,\ref{subfig:difference}).
 To avoid such problem, in this work we propose to put the temporal prior volume as an additional input path, where features from two time points are merged at deep layers.
-The overall architecture is displayed in Fig.\,\ref{Fig:modifiedDeepMedic}, \modifiedH{where the normal resolution subvolumes from both the prior and main datasets as well as two low resolution subvolumes from the main dataset are fed into DeepMedic}.
+For distinction, the modified DeepMedic architecture is called DeepMedic+ in this work.
+The overall DeepMedic+ architecture is displayed in Fig.\,\ref{Fig:modifiedDeepMedic}, where the normal resolution subvolumes from both the prior and main datasets as well as two low resolution subvolumes from the main dataset are fed into DeepMedic+.
 Note that for volumes without any temporal prior, an empty prior volume with zero values is used.